A cemetery or mausoleum will not open a grave or remove a body without a Disinter/Reinter Permit.

 If the death or stillbirth occurred outside Alberta, you must get a Medical Certificate of Death or Medical Certificate of Stillbirth (or the equivalent) from the jurisdiction where the death or stillbirth occurred.

-Mail the original completed affidavit application form and medical certificate to Vital Statistics at:
+Mail the original, completed affidavit application form and medical certificate to Vital Statistics:

 Edmonton, Alberta T5J 4W7